 Plywood is one of the most versatile materials used in construction.
-Besides the fact that plywood is a strong and durable material, it is also relatively cheaper compared to other similar wooden boards.
+It is also a strong and durable material that’s relatively cheaper than similar wooden boards.

-However, for the plywood to stay in great shape for a long time, we need the right plywood finish.
+However, for plywood to stay in great shape for a long time, you need the right plywood finish.
 Knowing the right type of finish will help prevent surface checking or cracking and will ensure long-term durability and performance.

 Exterior Plywood Finishes

 Painting – Painting is one of the most common finishes on plywood.
 Not only does it make the plywood more durable against harsh weather elements, but it can also give the exterior colour option.
 After sanding down the board, apply a primer and let that dry completely.
 After which you can apply the paint of your choice.
 Once this is all done, you can apply a coat of polyurethane sealer over the entire board.

 Water Repellent Coat – Water repellent coatings are solvent mixtures from mineral spirits, paint thinners, wax, or drying oil.
 This type of coating only penetrates the wood and does not contain any colouring pigments so the surface will retain its natural wood colour and grains.

 The best way to apply water repellent is by dipping the plywood into the mixture.
 A water repellent coating applied this way can effectively prevent the plywood from absorbing water.